lpereira/gomoku/README.md

 - [ ] Generating code for imports, not only type information
 - [ ] Ensuring that all types implementing interfaces are assignable to the interface type
-- [ ] Fixing the order of generated types
+- [ ] Fix the order of generated types
 - [ ] Reorganize the package in smaller files
 - [ ] Implement unit tests
 - [ ] Get pointer vs. value semantics as correct as possible